 Keeping employees and the public safe is the department's highest value.
 Controlling damage to vehicles and reducing personal injury in work zones, on right-of-way and other areas under department control helps MoDOT accomplish this goal.

-Compared to the first quarter of 2022, there was a 111% increase in the number of claims.
+Compared to the first three quarters of 2022, there was a 57% increase in the number of claims.
 Most of the claims in 2023 were attributed to pavement defects.
-Also compared to the first quarter of 2022, there was a 66% increase in the amount paid.
+Also, compared to the first three quarters of 2022, there was a 26% increase in the amount paid.